okamilab/mythxl/README.md

-# mythxl
+# MythXL
-MythXL is a tool for analyzing contracts via MythX on mainnet
+MythXL is open security platform for smart contracts powered by MythX